 Afterward, grab a pint and some wings at The Wooden Nickel and stop by Matthew’s Chocolates for a decadent end of the day.
 Another way to enjoy Hillsborough is past the other end of the River Walk on Nash Street.
 Hillsborough BBQ Company is there and home to some delicious, pit-cooked food.

-We’ve also enjoyed walks around the historic Ayr Mount off St Mary’s Road and can’t wait to share more about it with you.
+We’ve also enjoyed walks around the Historic Occoneeche Speedway Trail.
+Ayr Mount off St Mary’s Road is another special place that we can’t wait to share more about with you in the future.

 Other than Chapel Hill, Carrboro, and Hillsborough, do you have any favorite places to go in Orange County?
 We’d love to know about them in the comments section!